cheshire-cat-ai/docs/mkdocs/technical/advanced/tests.md

 # &#128300; Testing

 To run tests, start the Cat as usual.
-Tests will run on the same containers you already launched, but with mock databases and plugin folder.
+Tests will run on the same container you already launched, but with mock databases and plugin folder.
 End to end (e2e) tests are found in `tests/routes`, while all the other folders contain unit tests and mocks / utilities.

 ## Run all tests